Some diesels may emit over 1,000 times regulated particulate emissions

 Particulate emissions are the tiny fragments of soot that are an inevitable by-product of burning fuel in an engine, and diesel cars are an especially egregious source

-Diesel cars may be emitting as much as 1,000 times the legal limit of particulate emissions, according to research by environmental think tank Transport & Environment (T&E) diesel cars may be emitting as much as 1,000 times the legal limit of particulate emissions.
+Diesel cars may be emitting as much as 1,000 times the legal limit of particulate emissions, according to research by environmental think tank Transport & Environment (T&E).

 Particulate emissions are the tiny fragments of soot that are an inevitable by-product of burning fuel in an engine, and diesel cars are an especially egregious source.
 These tiny particles are carcinogenic, and have been linked by the World Health Organisation with such as lung cancer, brain cancer, cardiovascular disease, and respiratory illnesses.
 To combat them, car companies install complex filters in a vehicle’s exhaust, designed to trap and contain such particles.
 It is these very filters which, according to T&E, are the very source of the problem.